rei/rei-cedar-docs/docs/components/headings/README.md

 ## 1.0.0

-### What's new

-**cdrText** component:

 - Enables the visual style of many heading levels and subheading to be applied flexibly to HTML headings (`<h1>` to `<h6>`) and other HTML elements
-- Enabled responsive heading font sizing applied by default and disabled as an alternative with following modifiers:
+- Enables responsive heading font sizes that are applied by default and disable as an alternative with following modifiers:
   - Display
   - Heading-large
   - Heading-medium
   - Heading-small
-  - Disabled as an alternative with following modifiers:
+- Disables responsive heading font sizes as an alternative with following modifiers:
   - Display-static
   - Heading-large-static
   - Heading-medium-static
   - Heading-small-static
   - Subheading

 </template>
 </cdr-doc-tabs>